-Don’t assume that you have to only buy from a car dealership.
-You might be surprised to find the vehicle you want from a private owner or small lot.
-Check online or in classifieds to find cars for great deals on local cars.
+Don’t assume that you have to buy from a car dealership.
+You might be shocked to find that the car you want from a private owner or small lot.
+Check out the classified ads in your area for sale near you.

 Test driving a car before buying it.
 Even if you are sure that you want a particular make and model, take a few minutes to actually test it out.
 There is no substitute for the feeling of driving the car.You may find out that the car has a rougher ride than expected or is just not as smooth as you anticipated.

 Rent cars to test it out.
 This will give you get a chance to spend some time driving the vehicle.
 Go on a long road trip in that car with your family to decide if it fits you well.
 This will allow you to be comfortable with it before making the huge commitment of a purchase.

 Shop for a car near the month’s end.
 Most salesmen have some monthly quotas to meet and they must reach.

 Do not reveal that you have a trade-in vehicle right away.
 Wait to mention a trade-in vehicle until after you have a firm deal on the sales price of your new car.